fastlane/docs/docs/best-practices/continuous-integration/bamboo.md

 ## Setting repository remote
-By default bamboo will do an anonymous shallow clone of the repo.
-This will not preserve the  `git remote` information nor the list of tags.
+Bamboo will do an anonymous shallow clone of the repo by default.
+This will preserve neither the `git remote` information nor the list of tags.
 If you are using bamboo to create commits you may want to use a code block similar to the following:

 ```ruby